IvanNSBS/Pixel-Renderer/README.md

 - Fix bug that makes the image exporter get the frame before reinitializing everything
 - Check how to make a decent import
 - Create .pr file for object and animtion using the toJSON from the object and clip.
 Doing it another way(how i'm currently doing it) may cause problems
+- Fix only loading objects from literal json file path, not the loaded archive into memory

 ## TODO: Rendering
 - Canvas